jfcoz/aks-cli/README.md

 # aks-cli

-Simple azure-cli docker image with kubectl and bash-completion enabled.
+Simple azure-cli docker image with kubectl, helm and bash-completion enabled.

 Automated build is on Docker Hub.